paulvt/solar-grabber/README.md

 GET /
 ```

-### Response
+### Status API Response

-A response uses the JSON format and typically looks like this:
+The response uses the JSON format and typically looks like this:

 ```json
 {"current_w":23.0,"total_kwh":6159.0,"last_updated":1661194620}